forestgrape/coronavirus/index.md

 Ventilate your rooms regularly by opening all windows for 10 minutes.
 Don't have very dry air inside.
 Drying your freqeuntly washed cloth inside keeps the air humid.
 - Measure and observe your temperature several times every day and record the values.
 As a slightly increased temperature can be an early sign of a possible Sars-Cov-2 infection.
 Studies show that many people have only slightly increased temperature which doesn't "meet the definition of fever" [7],[10].
 The more common Covid-19 in your region is, the more likely it is that an observed infection is Covid-19.
 In my case - South East Switzerland, a day hike away from Nothern Italy - Covid-19 is currently the most common disease.
-- Think the coronavirus transmission smoke like.
+- The coronavirus transmission can be smoke like.
 A neighbours candle won't harm.
 But if you are at a place with an indoor barbecue (many infected people coughing), wearing a mask is a good idea.

 ### Abstract
 A new dry form transmission model for betacoronaviruses is proposed.
 It is known that Sars-Cov-1 has the unusual ability to survive in dry form, this gives makes a dry form transmission possible.